 Intro:

 I am a Robotics Graduate Student at Northeastern University, with a Bachelor’s in Electrical Engineering.
 I have been actively involved in engineering and robotics organizations.
 Previously I completed two internships at Amazon Robotics and an internship at IDEXX.
+Check out my publication to IEEE Aerospace and my latest project.

 Work Experience: